Home A-Z conditions Nager syndrome

 We have a range of parent guides on aspects of caring for a disabled child in our resource library.
 You may also find our Early Years Support useful, which contains links to parent carer workshops and help for families going through the diagnosis process.

-You can also meet other parents online in our closed Facebook group.
+You can meet other parents online in our closed Facebook group.

 This overview is intended to be a basic description of the condition.
 It is not intended to replace specialist medical advice.
 We advise that you discuss your child’s case with a qualified medical professional who will be able to give you more detailed information.

-Medical text approved January 2012 by Dr Adam Shaw, Contact a Family Medical Advisory Panel.
+Medical text approved January 2012 by Dr Adam Shaw, Contact Medical Advisory Panel.

 SIGN UP